AlisonWonderland/DataScience/financial_anaylsis/week1/README.md

 In the first example, a new column will be created with the sum of the 50 previous prices.
 Meaning that if a row doesn't have 50 rows before it then the sum will show up as NaN
 * dropna() Remove rows that are missing a cell of data.
 * cumsum() To sum up all the values in a column.

+## Simple strategy explanation
+This is something I have no knowledge of, I don't understand how some people came to this conclusion.
+But the way it works is, if the moving average of the previous 10 days is greater than the moving average of the previous 50 days you buy/hold the stock until it isn't true.
+Its a way of earning profit from stocks, but its not the best.